Youth mental health is in crisis. Are schools doing enough?

 In the last days of summer vacation, a “Well Space” at University High School in Irvine, California, was getting finishing touches from an artist who painted a mural of a giant moon over mountains.
 Potted succulents, jute rugs, Buddha-like statuettes and a hanging egg chair brought an un-school-like feel.
 When school starts this week, the room is to be staffed full-time with a counselor or mental health specialist.

 The goal is to normalize the idea of asking for help and give students a place to reset.
-“If they can re-center and refocus,” Blakely said, “they can then, after a short break, go back into their classrooms and be prepared for deeper learning.”
+“If they can re-center and refocus,” said Tammy Blakely, the district’s director of student support services, “they can then, after a short break, go back into their classrooms and be prepared for deeper learning.”

 For more back-to-school coverage, visit: https://apnews.com/hub/back-to-school

 Gecker reported from San Francisco.
-Associated Press writers Heather Hollingsworth in Mission, Kansas; Arleigh Rodgers in Indianapolis and Brooke Schultz in Harrisburg, Pennsylvania, also contributed reporting.
-Data reporter Kavish Harjai contributed from Los Angeles.
+Associated Press reporters Heather Hollingsworth in Mission, Kansas; Arleigh Rodgers in Indianapolis; Brooke Schultz in Harrisburg, Pennsylvania; and Kavish Harjai in Los Angeles contributed.

 Rodgers, Schultz and Harjai are corps members for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

-Note: This story has been updated to restore first name and title of Tammy Blakely, the Irvine, California, director of support services.